smart-edge-open/ido-specs/doc/applications-onboard/using-openness-cnca.md

     - Open the file `/etc/openness/configs/ngc/oam.json` and modify the parameters.
     - Save and exit.
     - Now restart OAM POD using the command **helm install oam /opt/openness-helm-charts/oam --set image.repository=\<controller-ip\>:5000/oam-image**
     - Successful restart of OAM with the updated config can be observed through OAM container logs.
-Run the below command to get logs:
+Run the below command to get logs OAM logs:
+    `kubectl logs -f oam --namespace=ngc`

     NOTE: In case of ngc-test role/configuration, NEF, OAM and CNTF PODs will run in OpenNESS-Controller/Kubernetes-Master node for testing purpose.
 In a real implementation, if NEF and OAM are being used, these two services will run on the 5G Core network servers either in a POD or a standalone application on the host depending on 5G Core server environment